TheElixZammuto/moonlight-xbox/README.md

 ## What does work
 - Connection and Pairing
 - Application List fetching
-- Video Streaming (at the moment hardcoded at 720p60fps with 8Mpbs of bitrate)
+- Video Streaming (configurable on a host-basis in the settings)
 - Gamepad Input (with Rumble and a mouse mode to move the pointer using the gamepad)
-- Audio (Stereo)

-## What does NOT work
 - Graceful Disconnection
 - Host configuration (for resolution and bitrate) and saved host history
+- Audio

+## What does NOT work
 - Other means of input (e.g. Hardware Mouse and Keyboard)
+- 4K Support
+- 120FPS
+- HDR (Probably not possible with the Xbox UWP Platform)
 - Everything else not listed above

 ## Building